googlefonts/colr-gradients-spec/colr-gradients-spec.md

 the color palette, which is undesirable since color palette entries are designed to be exposed to end-users.

-All values expressed are *variable* by way of OpenType 1.8 Font Variations mechanisms.
+All values expressed are *variable* by way of OFF Font Variations.

+## Backwards Compatibility

+The proposed design allows full backwards compatibility.
+This means, that a font designed for COLR format v1 specification, can contain sufficient information to be readable by a layout and rasterization engine that understands the v0 format.
+This is possible because the format version of the COLR table is a short format, as such considered a "minor", not a “major” version number.

+If table format v1 is chosen, additional data will be read which specifies the additional information for gradients.

 # Graphical Primitives / Paints